tdelev/tdelev.github.io/_posts/2015-08-27-deploying-spring-postgres-web-application-using-docker.md

 In this step we will create something called
 **[data volume container](https://docs.docker.com/userguide/dockervolumes/)**
-that will be storage for data from our database.
+that will be the storage for data from our database.

 ```
 docker create -v /var/lib/postgresql/data --name spring_app_data postgres:9.4